 Davidson College is committed to educational access and social diversity which are essential components for achieving excellence in liberal arts education.
 The college strives to remove social and financial barriers that may otherwise exclude students from historically underrepresented populations, such as undocumented/DACA students.
 Contact Kortni Campbell, senior associate dean of Admission and Financial Aid, to learn more about the admissions process and financial aid and scholarship options.

-Undocumented/DACA students are strongly encouraged to participate in STRIDE (Students Together Reaching for Individual Development and Education) or First Scholars, pre-orientation programs for diverse and underrepresented student populations.
+Undocumented/DACA students are strongly encouraged to participate in STRIDE (Students Together Reaching for Individual Development and Education), pre-orientation programs for diverse and underrepresented student populations.
 These programs expand students' networks with peers, faculty, and staff.
 Students who have self-identified themselves as African American, Asian American, Native American, Latino/Hispanic, or multicultural, will receive an automatic invitation upon matriculation.
 Participation is voluntary and there are no fees associated with registration.
 Travel grants and financial assistance are also available.
 Upon request, undocumented/DACA admitted students may also be put in contact with current undocumented/DACA students.
-For further questions, contact Ernest Jeffries, associate dean of students in the Dean of Students Office and co-director of STRIDE.

 Students who are unable to attend the pre-orientation portion of STRIDE may still participate in the STRIDE mentoring and academic support component once classes begin.
-Students seeking more specialized support and the opportunity to connect with other undocumented students on campus also may reach out to Ernest Jeffries, associate dean of students in the Dean of Students Office.
+Students seeking more specialized support and the opportunity to connect with other undocumented students on campus also may reach out to the Dean of Students Office.

-Students will be matched with pre-major advisers who are sensitive to, and trained about, the special needs unique to undocumented/DACA students.
+Students will be matched with holistic advisers who are sensitive to, and trained about, the special needs unique to undocumented/DACA students.
 Disclosing their status is optional.
-Students may direct any concerns about their pre-major advising to Leslie Marsicano, associate dean for academic administration.
+Students may direct any concerns about their holistic advising to Leslie Marsicano, associate dean for academic administration.

 Study abroad may be an option for students enrolled in DACA.
 Davidson students may study abroad as early as the summer after their first year.
 Study abroad requires planning ahead, and we encourage all students to meet with a study abroad counselor during their first year to begin planning for this option.